 Gene/region/set levels power analysis.
 For sets of variants, power estimation requires modeling the genetic architecture (variants number, respective frequencies and effects, LD between variants).
 The R/SKAT package (version 1.0.7) provides an analytic method to compute power for SKAT.
 The approach makes use of a simulated data set of 10,000 haplotypes, encompassing 3845 variants (3266 with MAF < 0.01) over a 200k BP region, generated according to a coalescent model that mimics the LD pattern, local recombination rate and population history of Europeans.
 Instead of directly specifying the variant effects, the MAF threshold for rare variants, proportion of causal variants among rare variants, fraction of rare variants negatively associated with the phenotype, and the effect size are specified by the user.
 Within this framework, effect size may be modeled either as constant or as being inversely related to MAF.
 Power and sample size are estimated by averaging results over a range of parameter values and to account for the heterogeneity of genetic architecture, results are averaged across a number (N.Sim) of randomly selected sub-regions whose size (number of variants) may be set to various values that are relevant for the conducted study.

-S1b Table reports the power of our study for various number of variants (nvar), percentage of causal variants (%causal), allelic relative risk (RR) and type I error rate (alpha).
-The computations were done with R/SKAT using the following parameters (see R/SKAT 'Power_Logistic' function for more details on the parameters) :

-Number of variants: 25, 75, 50, 50, 100, 500 (values were chosen to reflect situations encountered in our study.
-Note that the number of variants is derived, it is the sub-region length which is provided as a parameter.)

-Disease Prevalence: 0.002

-allelic relative risk (MaxOR): 3, 5, 10

-Causal MAF cutoff (only variants with a MAF < cutoff are considered as causal): 0.01

-Causal Percent (Percentage of causal variants among rare variants): 5, 10, 25

-Number of cases/controls: 2796/6877

-type I error: 0.00625 and 4.16 x 10-6, corresponding respectively to a Bonferroni P-value of 0.05 corrected for the number of candidate regions (n = 8) and the number of genes (n = 12,000).

-Weight.Param: [1,25]

-Number of simulations (N.Sim): 200

-Negative.Percent: 0 (we neglect protective variants)

-It appears that for sets including 25 variants or less, very high values of percentage of rare variants (> 25%) and allelic relative risk (> 10) would be needed to reach an acceptable power.
-When 50 variants are available (i.e. ZBTB17) and alpha = 0.00625, the power would reach 0.75 when 25% of the rare variants are causal and the maximum allelic RR = 5.
-When the variants set is large (nvar = 500, i.e. TTN or the DCM set) the power of the study is large under a number of conditions.

-S1b Table.
-Power of the study to detect effect of set of rare variants.